cmd-stream/cmd-stream-go/README.md

   server will close the connection.

 ## Command Size Restriction
-The server may ask the client not to send too large commandss - simply set `Conf.ServerSettings.MaxCmdSize` in bytes and implement the client codec's `Size()` method, it will be used to verify the command size.
+The server may ask the client not to send too large commands - simply set `Conf.ServerSettings.MaxCmdSize` in bytes and implement the client codec's `Size()` method, it will be used to verify the command size.

-Even with this feature, the server must protect itself from excessively large commands.
-If such a command is received, the server codec's `Decode()` method may return an error, which will close the client connection.
+Even with this feature, the server must protect itself from excessively large commands - the server codec's `Decode()` method may return an error, which will close the client connection.

 ## Close and Shutdown
 `Server.Close()` terminates all connections and immediately stops the server.